ethanfancher/ethanfancher.github.io/README.md

-# Ethan Fancher's ePortfolio Entry
+# Ethan Fancher's ePortfolio

 ## Overview

 Welcome to my ePortfolio, where I present a comprehensive overview of my software development journey during my academic career.
 This portfolio encapsulates my technical growth, focusing on three distinct projects that highlight my capabilities in object-oriented programming, user interface design, data structures, and algorithm optimization.
 Each project is carefully chosen to demonstrate both the breadth and depth of my programming skills and problem-solving abilities.

-## Project 1: Object-Oriented Hierarchy for Vehicle Management
+## Enhancement 1: Object-Oriented Hierarchy for Vehicle Management

 ### Artifact Description